Everything in Its Right Place: Reception

 "Everything in Its Right Place" alienated critics who had hoped for more of the rock music of Radiohead's previous albums.
 NME described it as "the moment where Radiohead finally left behind the limitations of being an alt rock band and embraced a whole wide world of weirdness".
 In 2009, Pitchfork described the shock some fans experienced hearing it for the first time:

 What was this shit?
 If everything was really in its right place, where were the fucking guitars ...
 And whose crackling old keyboards were those?
 And why did rock's razor-sharp voice suddenly sound as if it'd been broken into bits by a centrifuge? ...
 "Everything in Its Right Place" – a sharp-tongued kiss-off that stood on the shoulders of different giants, like krautrock, Stockhausen, and Squarepusher – poured new possibilities into several previously hermetic circles.
 And it was too hypnotic to dare apologise.

-Reviewing Kid A, the Guardian critic Alexis Petridis called "Everything in Its Right Place" a "messy and inconsequential doodle", and the Melody Maker critic Mark Beaumont dismissed it as a "haphazard and pointless synth'n'laptop experiment".
+Reviewing Kid A, the Guardian critic Alexis Petridis called "Everything in Its Right Place" a "messy and inconsequential doodle".
+The Melody Maker critic Mark Beaumont dismissed it as a "haphazard and pointless synth'n'laptop experiment".
 Reviewing Kid A for the New Yorker, Nick Hornby described his disappointment in the song: "'Hey!
 I can handle experimentalism!' you think, but your confidence is immediately knocked flat by the lyrics."
 NME described it as a "beautiful triumph of understatement" and a "pointed" opener.

 "Everything In Its Right Place" was named one of the best tracks of the decade by Rolling Stone, NME and Pitchfork.
-In a 2020 piece for the Guardian, Jazz Monroe named it the 25th-best Radiohead track, writing: "Like David Byrne before him, Yorke had renounced his authorship to flirt with self-erasure, yielding to gorgeously sunlit synths."
 In 2018, Vice said it was one of Radiohead's signature songs.
+In a 2020 piece for the Guardian, Jazz Monroe named it the 25th-best Radiohead song, writing: "Like David Byrne before him, Yorke had renounced his authorship to flirt with self-erasure, yielding to gorgeously sunlit synths."

+In popular culture

+"Everything In Its Right Place" was used in the opening of Cameron Crowe's Vanilla Sky in 2001, the trailer for The Accountant in 2016, The Creator in 2023, and the Daredevil: Born Again episode "Straight to Hell" in 2025.
+In 2026, it was used in a montage in 28 Years Later: The Bone Temple.

 Personnel

-Credits adapted from liner notes, except where noted.
+Credits adapted from the Kid A liner notes.